 - Buyers may not resell bid requests received from the Magnite platforms onto another SSP or exchange, including back into the Magnite exchanges through a direct or indirect seller integration, without the prior express written permission of Magnite.

-Buyers must comply with all applicable federal and state laws regarding political advertising, including obligations with respect to ensuring required disclosures regarding the source of political advertisements and maintaining certain archives.
+Buyers must comply with all applicable federal and state laws regarding political advertising, including obligations with respect to ensuring required disclosures regarding the source of political advertisements and maintaining certain archives and providing reporting.

 All buyers purchasing inventory for the display of political ads through the Magnite platforms will be obligated to include a DAA Political Ad or similar icon within those advertisements, which link to information regarding the political advertiser’s name, contact information, contribution records, and other disclosures required by applicable state law.

 Magnite makes certain data about US state political advertisements served via our platform for public disclosure, as legally required, and such data may be accessed at this page.

 Without Magnite’s prior written consent, political ads and political ad landing pages must not include or contain:

 - Content promoting candidates for state or local elections and/or ballot measures in the following states: California, New York, New Jersey, Maryland, Nevada, and Washington.

 - Any political advertisement in the United States if the advertiser is not located in the United States.
 Any political advertisement in any other jurisdiction if the advertiser is not located in that jurisdiction.